grafana/beyla/docs/sources/setup/kubernetes.md

 - You want to instrument a Daemonset
-- You want to instrument multiple processes from a single Beyla instance, or even all the instrumentable processes in your cluster.
+- You want to instrument multiple processes from a single Beyla instance, or even all of the processes in your cluster.

 Using the previous example (the `goblog` pod), we cannot select the process to instrument by using its open port, because the port is internal to the Pod.